spark-engine-opensource-projects/fullstack-nextjs-app-generator/README.md

       vercel --prod
       ```

-    After deployment, make sure to update the `NGROK_DEPLOYER_URL` in your `.env.local` file with the URL provided by ngrok (as described in the [Important Notes](#important-notes) section below).
+    After deployment, make sure to update the `NGROK_DEPLOYER_URL` in your vercel configuration with the URL provided by ngrok (as described in the [Important Notes](#important-notes) section below).

-5. **Run the Development Server (Optional):**

-    If you want to run the application locally for development:
+4. **Set Up Environment Variables:**

+    Go to your created project in vercel and configure the following environment variables:

     ```bash
-    npm run dev
-    # or
-    yarn dev
+    SPARK_API_KEY=your-spark-api-key
+    NGROK_DEPLOYER_URL=your-ngrok-deployer-url
     ```

-    The application will be accessible at [http://localhost:3000](http://localhost:3000).

 ## Usage